 - Change the bullet to a cross for tasks that are no longer required to be completed

-I also add any important notes or reflection from the day at the end of the task list.
+I also add any important notes or reflections from the day at the end of the task list.

 - Check the Task List from the previous day and move any tasks marked with a forward-pointing arrow to the current day’s task list